If you are in sync with time you need no time management

-In my opinion the term “time management” is nonsense and misleading because you can not manage time, it always runs in the same cycle, and you can only manage your activities.
-Regardless of what we do with it every day has 24 hours for each person, whether we control it or not.
-The moon and the sun are going set without out our management
+In my opinion, the term “time management” is nonsense and misleading because you can not manage time; it always runs in the same cycle, and you can only manage your activities.
+Regardless of what we do with it, every day has 24 hours for each person, whether we control it or not.
+The moon and the sun are going set without our management

 The whole life was in sync with the natural cycles of the universe.
-And it works like all in nature miraculously.
+And it works miraculously like all in nature.
 Many discover it again these days and use this ancient wisdom.
-Especially, farmers, gardeners, and people interested in natural health.
+Especially farmers, gardeners, and people interested in natural health.

-In India, the Panchang calendar is still in use, for example, and China and other countries, especially in Europe many people want to keep the knowledge alive as well.
-It is astounding how precise this all works without time management.
-If you are interested, here is more information, and you can discover more > The Power of Timing a guide to living in Blissful Harmony with Natural and Lunar Rhythms.
+In India, for example, the Panchang calendar is still in use, and in China and other countries, especially in Europe, many people want to keep the knowledge alive as well.
+In India, people look for the right time to start something; it is called Muhurtha.
+It is astounding how precisely this all works without time management.
+If you are interested, here is more information, and you can discover more > The Power of Timing, a guide to living in Blissful Harmony with Natural and Lunar Rhythms.

 Slogan of the busy world

-We all know it from our experience that a day can pass quickly.
+We all know from our experience that a day can pass quickly.
 People who are creative and love what they do forget the time.
 Why not?
-If it is getting late you can have a “Catnap” the next day.
+If it is getting late, you can have a “Catnap” the next day.
 But if a to-do list rules your day, it is even not a bit worked off.
-On the contrary usually, more tasks are added.
+On the contrary, usually, more tasks are added.
 The quality of some work suffers, and you are getting demotivated and stressed.

 I never had to-do -lists; in my opinion, this also came with the term “time management.”
-But my tasks got done anyways.
+But my tasks got done anyway.

 Do not let a to-do -list dictate your life.
 The word alone can kill creativity.
-Especially, for example, writers, bloggers or artists need to be able to follow their intuition.
-Thinking of these lists can keep from unleashing your creativity.
+Especially for example, writers, bloggers, or artists need to be able to follow their intuition.
+Thinking of these lists can keep you from unleashing your creativity.

-The goal is to use the time given, to do the important things first and push the less critical issues back a little.
-With proper self-management, people can be in time and learn how to schedule activities better in their lives.
+The goal is to use the time given to do the important things first and push the less critical issues back a little.
+With proper self-management, people can be on time and learn how to schedule activities better in their lives.

-Here are tips for better being in time and introduce you to methods that can help you with the implementation.
+Here are tips for better being on time and introducing you to methods that can help you with the implementation.
 It will help you achieve your goals and tasks more efficiently.

 Most successful people begin the day with meditation and exercise to be grounded and in balance.
-A time also to visualize and to rehearse activities of the day.
-It will help to focus and be more productive.
-Robin Sharma’s new book “The 5 AM Club” may interest you
+It is also a time to visualize and rehearse activities of the day.
+It will help you to focus and be more productive.
+Robin Sharma’s new book “The 5 AM Club” may interest you.

 To set the right priorities is sometimes tricky?
 Do not worry; you’re not alone with this challenge.
 When prioritizing your tasks, you must always keep in mind which one you need to do most urgently.
-A good advice Brian Tracy did give in his Book: “Eat that Frog” The title Idea came from the quote of Mark Twain: “Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day.”
+A good piece of advice Brian Tracy gave in his Book: “Eat that Frog.”
+The title Idea came from the quote of Mark Twain: “Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day.”

 Accomplish these critical tasks first.
-All other items on your to-do list do later.
-It keeps you from procrastination.
+All other items on your to-do list will be done later.
+It keeps you from procrastinating.
 Bringing the things behind you that get you out of your comfort zone can be motivating.

-Sometimes it is confusing if you have a big amount of tasks ahead.
-It does demotivate before you even started and you procrastinate.
-Think about how you can divide the amount of work into single ones, take small steps and then gradually work them off.
+Sometimes, it is confusing if you have a large amount of tasks ahead.
+It does demotivate before you even start, and you procrastinate.
+Think about how you can divide the amount of work into single ones, take small steps, and then gradually work them off.
 You will see that the whole project does not seem so impossible anymore.

 In this way, you benefit from more effective activities and are on time.

 Who did not experience this?
 Concentrated, you sit at your computer and do an important task.
-On Skype, somebody is chatting, the phone rings or displays incoming e-mails.
+On Skype, somebody is chatting, and the phone rings or displays incoming e-mails.
 Each time you get interrupted, it takes a while to focus on your work again.
-Each interruption costs valuable concentration and at the end of the day, you only accomplished a fraction of the work.
+Each interruption costs valuable concentration, and at the end of the day, you only accomplish a fraction of the work.

 Therefore, it is crucial that you avoid unnecessary interruptions as much as possible.
-Even if it might feel weird, steadfast say “NO.” You can also hang a “Do Not Disturb” sign on your door, and turn off the phone.
+Even if it might feel weird, steadfastly say “NO.” You can also hang a “Do Not Disturb” sign on your door and turn off the phone.

-Also, perfectionism is a big-time thieve of many people.
+Also, perfectionism is a big-time thieve to many people.
 Sure, you should do things well, but perfect is not necessary for many areas.
-Do things easy, excellent and fast, and you will feel better about it.
+Do things easy, excellent, and fast, and you will feel better about it.
 To do things perfectly takes forever.
 Done, is better than perfect.

 Take breaks

 Do these tips sound logical to you?
 How can you integrate these tips for better activity management into everyday life?
-Here methods that provide a meaningful structure.
+Here, are methods that provide a meaningful structure.

 The NOT-to-do list